Making clinical trials human for the patients who need them most

 The situation

-The founding team had built their MVP assumptions around a platform that would work across multiple sponsors, multiple trial types, and multiple sites simultaneously from day one.
-The pitch was broad by design: more addressable market, more investor appeal.
-But as I ran UX interviews with clinical research coordinators and site staff, a different picture emerged.
-Coordinators described their recruitment workflows in detail: the specific IRB constraints, the patient communication protocols, the site-by-site variation in how trials were actually run.
-The operational complexity of what the founders were describing wasn't a product problem.
-It was a go-to-market problem.
-A platform trying to serve every sponsor and every site at once, without an established trust relationship with any of them, wasn't going to get clinical coordinators to change how they worked.
+The founding team had built their MVP assumptions around a platform that would work across multiple sponsors, multiple trial types, and multiple sites from day one.
+The pitch was broad on purpose: more addressable market, more investor appeal.
+But once I started running UX interviews with clinical research coordinators and site staff, it was clear the operational reality was much messier.
+A platform trying to serve every sponsor and every site at once, without an established trust relationship with any of them, was not going to get coordinators to change how they worked.

 My recommendation

-Don't try to build for everyone.
+Do not try to build for everyone.
 Find one sponsor with one specific trial, sign them as a design partner, and run a focused pilot.
-Let the operational reality of that single engagement shape the product rather than building against assumptions and discovering the gaps after engineering investment.
-I brought this recommendation to the founders with the interview findings as support: specific quotes from coordinators about what would and wouldn't change their workflows.
+Let that real engagement shape the product.
+I brought this recommendation to the founders with interview evidence from coordinators about what would and would not change their workflows.

 What happened

 The founders shifted the near-term strategy.
-The MVP prototype was scoped tightly around a single patient journey rather than the full multi-stakeholder platform, and the pitch to seed investors was reframed around a pilot-first model.
-The prototype we delivered became the tool they used in those conversations: not a vision of the full platform, but a demonstration of what a well-designed patient experience could look like for one specific trial.
+The MVP prototype was scoped around a single patient journey, and the seed pitch was reframed around a pilot-first model.
+The prototype became the tool they used in those conversations.

 What this demonstrated

-Research that challenges the product direction is more valuable than research that confirms it.
-The clinical staff interviews weren't on the original project plan.
-I pushed for them because the founding team's assumptions were built around the sponsor and CRO side of the equation, not the people who would actually have to use the product day to day.
+The most useful research on this project was the kind that challenged the direction the team already wanted to take.
+The clinical staff interviews were not on the original plan.
+I pushed for them because the founders were building around sponsor and CRO assumptions, not the people who would actually have to use the product day to day.

 Phase 2